The 29th Melbourne International Comedy Festival will take place from 25 March to 19 April 2015.

 Comedy does happen all year round and, although the Festival doesn't run gigs outside of our events, you should check out local comedy rooms that might be running tonight.

-A copy of the Program Guide will be available inside the Herald Sun on the day we launch the guide.
+A copy of the Program Guide will be available inside the Herald Sun on on Saturday 28 February.
 Program Guides will also be available from Ticketmaster outlets and selected cafes, theatres and bars after this date.
 Unfortunately, we are unable to mail out Program Guides to metropolitan Melbourne.
 We can only send programs to people living in regional Victoria and interstate who were unable to get the copy in the Herald Sun.
-These people can request a copy by emailing firstname.lastname@example.org after the Guide is released.
+These people can request a copy by emailing email@example.com after the Guide is released.

 To stay up to date with show and onsale announcements, sign up to receive our email newsletter.

 If you're driving into the CBD to see a show Secure Parking offer an amazing deal of $4 Weekend and Evening Parking for Comedy Festival patrons.
 Visit secureparking.com.au to find our how to redeem.

 The Gala is the Comedy Festival's most popular event and often sells out within hours of tickets going on sale.
 The best way to get tickets is to join our mailing list to be the first to find out exactly when and where the Gala goes on sale.
 Due to the popularity of the Gala, and its status as a fundraising event for Oxfam, we do not set aside tickets for corporate sales.

 The Melbourne International Comedy Festival has contacts for all the comedians who appear at the Festival but the question of who is best for your event can be a really tricky one.
 We recommend you have a look at past Festival programs and, if you want to contact someone in particular, let us know.
 Otherwise, email us and we can put you in touch with some good booking agents in your area.